-LEVEL: III SEMESTER: I COURSE CODE: MGMT 3047 COURSE TITLE: INTERNATIONAL COMMERCIAL TRANSACTIONS CREDITS: 3 PRE-REQUISITES: MGMT 2021 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCENDTION.
-Duriding on the foundation of the source
+LEVEL: III SEMESTER: I COURSE CODE: MGMT 3047 COURSE TITLE: INTERNATIONAL COMMERCIAL TRANSACTIONS CREDITS: 3 PRE-REQUISITES: MGMT 2021 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES

 COURSE DESCRIPTION: Building on the foundation of the course on Business Law, this course introduces the student to some of the practical aspects of commercial law, mainly from an international perspective.
 The focus will be on preparing and negotiating contracts, fulfilling financial obligations in transnational transactions, resolving disputes, tendering for goods and services, and the growing body of international principles applicable to commercial transactions.